MountainPineTW/MFRC522-Python-OPi/README.md

 A python library to read/write RFID tags via the budget MFRC522 RFID module.

-This code was published in relation to a [blog post](https://pimylifeup.com/raspberry-pi-rfid-rc522/) and you can find out more about how to hook up your MFRC reader to a Raspberry Pi there.
+This code was published in relation to a [blog post](https://pimylifeup.com/raspberry-pi-rfid-rc522/) and you can find out more about how to hook up your MFRC reader to a Orange Pi there.

 ## Installation